 2. Limited Insights From Shipping Data Due to the Fragmented Use of Multiple IDs.

-In most cases, a carrier’s invoice will have specific charges associated with a specific shipment.
+- Carrier Invoice Number.
+A carrier’s invoice provides charge details associated with a specific shipment.
 Also, it will normally have some shipment characteristics such as shipment dimensions.
-However, each carrier presents an invoice differently.
-Indeed, a major reason for this is the carrier only produces invoice data to get paid, not to help with shipping analytics.
+However, in many cases the carrier’s invoice is not detailed, nor particularly decipherable from an analytics perspective.
+This is because the carrier only presents an invoice to get paid.
 Lastly, many shippers may never see their carrier’s invoice data because their 3rd party provider is paying for the shipment.

 3. What Is a Transport Load ID, Why Use It, and How Can It Help with End-To-End Shipment Analytics?

 As a result of the challenges with shipping data, shipping analytics is a convoluted process that involves a lot of manual labor and significant transportation data expertise.
-A primary reason for this is that there is no one shipping reference number or ID that ties all the shipping data together across the supply chain.
+As discussed, the primary reason for this is that there is no one shipping reference number or ID that ties all the shipping data together across the supply chain.
 So, let’s look at what a Transport Load Id is and how it can help supply chains to achieve end-to-end visibility and a lot more.

 With this better understanding of what a Load ID, let’s define it.
 For the purposes of this article, I like the following definition from the TUID Working Group.
 This group is part of an international standards initiative focused on digital information in the supply chain.
 Further, this group is part of the ASTM F49 international committee that is leveraging ISO and other standards to increase interoperability of supply chains.
 The Transport Unit ID (TUID) definition is as follows: